klovric/scdrm/README.md

 -----------------------------------------

  - Re-configuring exclusions in aide.conf and .gitignore is usually the first step to make as probably expectations won't be met using defaults.
- - Exiting admin mode will ALWAYS run AIDE update, which on some systems can take longer time.
+ - Exiting admin mode run AIDE update (when set so), which on some systems can take longer time.
 It also updates local vars.
  - In case you don't use default route on your systems, you will have no use of route-guard as it restores previously recorded default route when one found missing from the system.
 If you have multiple default routes, you could have PROBLEMS with route-guard!
 You can easily disable route-guard.
  - Maybe you don't want your networking services automatically restarted when not active, as part of DR.
- - Maybe default RPM verification won't suit your case, test it.
+ - Maybe default package verification won't suit your case, test it.
  - Removal of SCDRM will remove AIDE and tlog from the system!
 You have been notified.
- - If you don't want to use AIDE - it can be turned off easily.
  - Automated revert possible only for dirs managed, currently ONLY /etc, /usr/lib/systemd/, /usr/lib64/security.
  - Race condition/piggy back commits - during admin mode is activated and another user is making changes to the system, they will be committed by user using 'admin mode'
  - Intended to be ran from single central management jumphost as it keeps the commit vars locally